 (b) Taxpayers whose accounts are placed on an "active nonreporting" status do not automatically receive a tax return and must request a return, or register to file by e-file, if they no longer qualify for this reporting status.
 (See WAC 458-20-101, Tax registration, for an explanation of the active nonreporting status.)

 (c) Some consumers may not be required to register with the department and obtain a tax registration endorsement.
 (Refer to WAC 458-20-101 for detailed information about tax registration and when it is required.)
 But even if they do not have to be registered, consumers may be required to pay use tax directly to the department if they have purchased items without paying Washington's sales tax.
-An unregistered consumer must report and pay their use tax liability directly to the department on a "Consumer Use Tax Return."
+An unregistered consumer must report and pay their use tax liability directly to the department.
+Use tax can be reported and paid on a "Consumer Use Tax Return" or the consumer can create an on-line account at the department's web site to conveniently report and pay use tax electronically.
 Consumer use tax returns are available from the department at any of the local district offices.
 A consumer may also call the department's toll free number 1-800-647-7706 to request a consumer use tax return by fax or mail.
 Finally, the consumer use tax return is available for download from the department's internet site at http://dor.wa.gov, along with a number of other returns and forms which are available there.

 The interest and penalty provisions of this rule may apply if use tax is not paid on time.
 Unregistered consumers should refer to WAC 458-20-178 (Use tax) for an explanation of their tax reporting responsibilities.

 (3) What methods of payment can I use?
 Payment may be made by cash, check, cashier's check, money order, and in certain cases by electronic funds transfers, or other electronic means approved by the department.

 (a) Payment by cash should only be made at an office of the department to ensure that the payment is safely received and properly credited.